 - Associate Deans for Clinical Education at Everett, Spokane, Tri-Cities, and Vancouver

-- The Associate Dean for Student Affairs will document and track all decisions related to accommodations for religious beliefs and practices.
+- The Assistant Dean for Student Affairs will document and track all decisions related to accommodations for religious beliefs and practices.

 Students may appeal the decision to not provide a reasonable accommodations for religious beliefs or practice by following this process:

-- Within 2 business days of the decision to not provide an accommodation, the student will need to submit, in writing, the intent to appeal the decision to the Associate Dean for Student Affairs.
+- Within 10 business days of the decision to not provide an accommodation, the student will need to submit, in writing, the intent to appeal the decision to the Assistant Dean for Student Affairs.

-- The Vice Dean for Student and Faculty Experience will assemble an ad hoc panel of faculty to review the appeal to:
+- The Office of Admissions and Student Affairs will assemble an ad hoc panel of faculty to review the appeal to:

 - Take no action, allowing the initial decision to stand